Baba Brinkman Offends Some People with The Rap Guide To Wilderness

 What's in store for 2015?

 "I’m going to put out a Rap Guide to Religion album about the evolutionary origins of religious behaviour, and I’m in talks with a group of researchers about doing a Rap Guide to Medicine album as well, but that one’s still in the planning phase.
 And I’ll probably write a new play in time for the 2015 Edinburgh Fringe Festival as well.
-No rest for the wicked."Kids Clothes
+No rest for the wicked."Nike

 * Samaritanmag.com is an online magazine covering the good deeds of individuals, charities and businesses.